Pumpkin Seed Butter

 It's incredibly easy to make your own homemade Pumpkin Seed Butter!
 This healthy recipe contains only two ingredients: toasted pumpkin seeds and a bit of sea salt.
 It's a great nut-free spread for allergy sufferers, packed with nutrients, and is a beautiful vibrant green colour too.

-- 1-2 tsp neutral flavoured vegetable or nut oil if needed
+Calories 36 kcal 2 cups pumpkin seeds 1 teaspoon sea salt 1-2 teaspoon neutral flavoured vegetable or nut oil if needed

 Pulse it a few times, then start running continuously.
 You'll need to stop and scrape the sides and bottom every once in a while.

 At around the 5 minute mark the seeds should have gone from crumbly into a bit of a paste.

 Keep running and scraping until it loosens up and becomes a smooth butter.
 Depending on your pumpkin seeds and your food processor, this should take about 15-20 minutes.

 Add the salt, 1 teaspoon at a time, and tasting between each addition.

 Scrape the pumpkin-seed butter into a clean jar.